Stanley decompositions of modules of covariants: Introduction

 \subsection{Stanley decompositions}

-Our original goal in this paper was to write down Hironaka decompositions for modules of covariants which are Cohen--Macaulay.
-In addition to our theoretical interest in the problem, we learned that the recent success of equivariant machine learning has exploited Hironaka decompositions of certain modules of covariants; in fact, in~\cite{Haddadin}*{p.~88} it is reported that in a Bayesian analysis of various networks, ``beyond a minimum size, Hironaka decomposition networks always outperform minimal algebra generator networks and Weyl networks.''

-The Cohen--Macaulay property is extremely rare among modules of covariants.
-Gradually, we realized that we could obtain equally nice decompositions, and in complete generality, by allowing the $\theta$'s in~\eqref{Hironaka} to vary with each component.
+Our original goal was to write down Hironaka decompositions for the classical modules of covariants that are Cohen--Macaulay.
+The Cohen--Macaulay property is extremely rare among modules of covariants; this follows from the work of Brion~\cite{Brion}, and more explicitly from~\cite{Alexander}*{Ch.~4}.
+Gradually we realized that we could obtain equally nice decompositions, and in complete generality, by allowing the $\theta$'s in~\eqref{Hironaka} to vary with each component.
 This led us to look instead for \emph{Stanley decompositions}, which take the form

-where, for each $i \in I$, the homogeneous elements $\theta_{i,1}, \ldots, \theta_{i,\ell_i} \in R$ are algebraically independent, and $\eta_i \in M$ is homogeneous.
-Each component of~\eqref{Stanley decomp general} is called a \emph{Stanley space}.
-With respect to writing down and interpreting the Hilbert--Poincar\'e series, a Stanley decomposition is effectively just as elegant as a Hironaka decomposition, since~\eqref{Stanley decomp general} yields the positive combination
+where, for each $i \in I$, the homogeneous elements $\theta_{i,1}, \ldots, \theta_{i,\ell_i} \in S$ are algebraically independent, and $\eta_i \in M$ is homogeneous.
+(Stanley decompositions are so called because they first appeared in work by Stanley~\cite{Stanley82}*{Thm.~5.2} on commutative monoids.)
+Each summand in~\eqref{Stanley decomp general} is called the \emph{Stanley space} corresponding to $i \in I$.
+With respect to writing down the Hilbert--Poincar\'e series, a Stanley decomposition is effectively just as elegant as a Hironaka decomposition, since~\eqref{Stanley decomp general} yields

-In the special case of the invariant rings $\C[W]^H$, Stanley decompositions are already known, and the Stanley spaces are parametrized by families of nonintersecting lattice paths.
-These were obtained in the 1990s by Sturmfels~\cite{Sturmfels}, Bruns--Herzog~\cite{Herzog}, and Conca~\cite{Conca94}, in the context of determinantal rings (which are isomorphic to the invariant rings, by Weyl's fundamental theorems; see Section~\ref{sub:Weyl}).
+In the special case of the invariant rings $\C[W]^H$, there are well-known Stanley decompositions, with Stanley spaces parametrized by families of nonintersecting lattice paths.
+These were obtained in the 1990s (see~\cites{Sturmfels,Herzog,Conca94,GhorpadeKrattenthalerPfaffians}) in the context of determinantal rings (which are isomorphic to the invariant rings, by Weyl's fundamental theorems).
 Since modules of covariants generalize invariant rings, our task was to find a generalization of lattice path families which could parametrize Stanley decompositions for all modules of covariants in a uniform manner.
+(Note that the problem is not one of existence, but rather of combinatorial tractability; indeed, it was shown in~\cite{HVZ}*{Lemma~1.1} that if $S$ is a polynomial ring in $n$ variables over a field, then any finitely generated $\mathbb{Z}^n$-graded $S$-module admits a Stanley decomposition.)